BruhTheMomentum/BruhTheMomentum/README.md

 - [services-listings](https://vercel.com/poledna-solutions/services-listings) - Next.JS with custom `<search/>` component with dynamic parsing of the user query by gpt-4-nano
 - [guide-app](https://vercel.com/poledna-solutions/guide-app) - Next.JS with custom img caching
 - [hotel-app](https://vercel.com/poledna-solutions/hotel-app) - Simple Web with Next.JS

+what im currently doing?

+_im currently building a Reflexion Agent that can crete a travel itinerary based on user preferences using LangGraph and Python_